Signs Of Opiate Abuse

 Opiates come in several different forms and can be consumed a number of ways.
 Typically, these drugs are prescribed as oral capsules or tablets.
 While a majority of people legally obtain a prescription from their doctor, others may borrow or steal pills from family members or friends.
 However, using another person’s medications is illegal and constitutes abuse.

-There are two main reasons why these medicines are so dangerous.
+There are 2 main reasons why these medicines are so dangerous.
 The first is that they are very addictive.
-So there’s a high risk that if you take these, you may end up addicted to opiates and in fact some recent studies suggest that three out of every four people who are currently using heroin started with prescription opiates.
+So, there’s a high risk that if you take these you may end up addicted to Opiates; and in fact, some recent studies suggest that 3 out of every 4 people who are currently using Heroin started with prescription Opiates.
 The second reason they’re dangerous is that they’re so powerful.
 They can suppress your breathing such that you die.
 So not only are they addictive, but they are also potentially deadly.